MistyCommunity/Documentation/src/content/coding/using-local-skills/architecture.md

 # {{title}}

 Misty has two basic types of skill architecture: local and remote.
 When you write a local skill, you upload your code to the robot, and it runs internally on Misty.
-This differs from using "[remote commands](../../using-remote-commands/architecture)" with Misty, where your code runs on an external device (say, in desktop browser or on a Raspberry Pi) and not onboard the robot.
+This differs from using [remote commands](../../using-remote-commands/architecture) with Misty, where your code runs on an external device (say, in desktop browser or on a Raspberry Pi) and not onboard the robot.

 When you write a local skill, your code takes advantage of Misty’s capabilities as a standalone “edge” computing device.
 Local skills can also interact with external data and use non-Misty API calls to cloud services, etc.